annaelizabeth23/css-in-js-demo/README.md

 This is a project to demonstrate, using very basic components, the difference between vanilla CSS, inline styles, and CSS in JS in a React project.

-It was created for a presentation the Phoenix ReactJS beginner's meetup on May 9, 2018.
+It was created for a presentation for the Phoenix ReactJS beginner's meetup on May 9, 2018.